ajalex-blog/blog.ajalex.com/VS White Spaces/Contents/Contents.md

-Tip : Visual Studio White Spaces
+Tip : Visual Studio : View White Spaces
 =================================

 It is very common that we leave a lot of __white spaces__ in the workspace.
 Few of them part of default intentations and few being unintented.